Combs, Causality and Contractions in Atomic Markov Categories: Introduction

 \section{Introduction}

 Markov categories with conditionals have emerged as a general and powerful framework for studying stochastic processes and notions such as conditioning and independence in an abstract way that generalizes reasoning in graphical models (e.g. \cite{Fritz2020b,Fritz2020,Fritz2020a,Fritz2021,Fritz2023c,Jacobs2020a,Stein2021}).
-An important challenge is to understand the equational theory of such categories: assuming some equation or factorization holds, which further equations can be derived?
-This is crucial a reasoning tool, for example in causal inference: see \cite{Jacobs2019} for a derivation of Pearl's front-door adjustment in such categorical terms.
+An important challenge is to understand the \emph{implicational theory} of such categories: assuming some equation or factorization is valid, which further equations can be derived from this?
+For example, such quasi-identities lie at the heart of \emph{identifiability} in causal inference; see Figure~\ref{fig:combscausalinfererence} for a treatment of Pearl's front-door adjustment in such categorical terms.

-Such problems are nontrivial because the existence of conditionals implies a range of non-obvious quasi-identities\footnote{i.e. implications between equations. we will speak of \emph{identities} for brevity}, such as the \emph{positivity} and \emph{causality axioms} \cite{Fritz2023} or that isomorphisms are deterministic:

-In this work, we are interested in a particular schema of implications which we call \emph{contraction identities}.
-A simple instance looks as follows:
+In this work, we are interested in a particular schema of implications which we call \emph{contraction identities}\footnote{we will shorten quasi-identities to identities from now on}.
+The simplest instance is the following implication for all morphisms $f_1, f_2 : X \otimes X \to Y$

 Every contraction identity is formed by connecting an outgoing wire (here $X$) to an incoming one and pulling the strings tight.
 This must be done in an acyclic way to make sure the resulting diagram is meaningful -- we need to avoid genuine feedback loops.
-We will give the general, combinatorial definition of the contraction scheme in (\ref{def:contractionid}) using the language of free Markov categories \cite{Fritz2023b} and hypergraphs.
+We will give the full combinatorial definition of the contraction scheme in (\ref{def:contractionid}) using the language of free Markov categories \cite{Fritz2023b} and hypergraphs.

 We show using a simple counterexample that \eqref{cc} does not hold in the category $\borelstoch$, despite it having conditionals.
 We remedy this under a common additional assumption called \emph{atomicity}.
-A Markov category is called atomic if $\Delta \circ p \ll p \otimes p$ holds for every morphism $p$.
 Common categories such as $\finstoch,\gauss$ and $\catname{SetMulti}$ are atomic, while $\stoch,\borelstoch$ and categories modelling fresh name generation are not.
-Our main theorem \ref{propcontractionids} states that atomic Markov categories with conditionals satisfy all contraction equations, which gives us additional power for equational reasoning in such categories.
-As we will discuss next, such categories admit a calculus of traces and combs.
+Our main theorem \ref{propcontractionids} states that atomic Markov categories with conditionals satisfy all contraction identities.
+As we will discuss next, this enables us to apply the convenient notions of causal traces and combs in such categories.

 \paragraph{Causal Traces}